mindkin/hourfleet/docs/screens.md

 # Managing a booking

 All bookings are managed from a single dashboard.
-Once a booking is a configured number of minutes prior to its start, the interface provides a `start` button for the borrower.
+Once a booking immediately prior to its start time, the interface provides a `start` button for the borrower to initiate their booking

 ![](images/screens/dashboard-main.jpg)| ![](images/screens/dashboard-contact.jpg)